pateldivyam26/Electives-Selection-Portal/README.md

   - Enables students to access and download the detailed syllabus for further reference.

 - **Print Functionality:**
-  - Allows students to generate a PDF document containing the list of selected courses.
+  - Allows students to generate a PDF document containing the list of courses the student is eligible for.
   - Presents the course information in a tabulated manner for easy reference and future use.